-- 1: Purpose This standard is intended to ensure that: (i) loans and advances are regularly evaluated using an objective grading system that is consistent with regulatory standards; (ii) the accounting treatment for accrued but uncollected interest on non-performing assets is consistent with international accounting standards and regulatory reporting requirements; and (iii) timely and appropriate provisions and write-offs are made to the loan loss provisions account in order to accurately reflect the condition and operations of the bank.
-It is also intended to promote well-reasoned, effective work-out plans for problem assets, and effective internal controls to manage the level of such assets. - Scope This standard applies to all loans and advances reflected on a bank's balance sheet or reflected as off-balance sheet items. - Responsibility It is the responsibility of the board of directors of a bank to adopt a written loan policy and to establish a loan review process which accurately identifies risk, ensures the adequacy of provisions for loan losses, and properly reflects the condition and operations of the bank in required financial returns.
+- 1: Purpose The purpose of this regulation is to ensure that: (i) loans and advances are regularly evaluated using an objective grading system that is consistent with regulatory standards; (ii) the accounting treatment for accrued but uncollected interest on non-performing assets is consistent with international accounting standards and regulatory reporting requirements; and (iii) timely and appropriate provisions and write-offs are made to the loan loss provisions account in order to accurately reflect the condition and operations of the bank.
+It is also intended to promote well-reasoned, effective work-out plans for problem assets, and effective internal controls to manage the level of such assets. - 2: Responsibility It is the responsibility of the board of directors of a bank to adopt a written loan policy and to establish a loan review process which accurately identifies risk, ensures the adequacy of provisions for loan losses, and properly reflects the condition and operations of the bank in required financial returns.